Manuel-M-M/Ecommerce-Products-Table-Responsive/README.md

 ﻿# Ecommerce-Products-Table-Responsive

 ***
- ##### Little cubes appears in order to form a big cube with CSS3 Grid Layout animation.
-You can also put the cursor over the cubes and they grow
+ ##### Structure and design for a products table responsive that simulate a real ecommerce whithout functionality using CSS3 Grid Layout, Flex, Animations and HTML5

 ![Grid layout](table.gif)